Aurore5-U/alu-shell/permissions/README.md

-This will show how you can change the user to betty
+This will show the use of several commands